hlambda/hlambda-core/README.md

 You can check ["Getting started"](https://www.hlambda.io/getting-started/) on how to get started with Hlambda.
 In short, it goes like this:

 - Install latest hlambda CLI.
 (Hint: `npm i -g hlambda-cli`)
 - Spin up the Docker instance of the Hlambda server.
-(Hint: Use `hl snip d` to get docker snippet)
+(Hint: Use `hl snip d` to get the docker snippet)
 - Use CLI to generate a new Hlambda app.
 (Hint: `hl init my-app`)
 - (Optional) Configure multiple environments.
 (Hint: `hl env add staging`)
 - Deploy metadata (Hint: `hl m a`)